 Said Ratner in June 2004, “Guantanamo represents everything that is wrong with the U.S. war on terrorism.
 The Bush administration reacted to 9/11 with regressive and draconian measures worthy of a dictatorship, not a democracy.”

-Two months prior to the Rasul ruling, Ratner (on March 10, 2004) had gone to the United Nations with Corin Redgrave, who co-chairs the Guantanamo Human Rights Commission, and demanded the immediate closure of Guantanamo prison.
+Two months prior to the Rasul ruling, Ratner (on March 10, 2004) had gone to the United Nations with Corin Redgrave, who co-chaired the Guantanamo Human Rights Commission, and demanded the immediate closure of Guantanamo prison.

 In March 2002, Ratner explained his views on the origins of anti-American terrorism.
 “If the U.S. government truly wants its people to be safer and wants terrorist threats to diminish,” he said, “it must make fundamental changes in its foreign policies . . . particularly its unqualified support for Israel, and its embargo of Iraq, its bombing of Afghanistan, and its actions in Saudi Arabia.
 [These] continue to anger people throughout the region, and to fertilize the ground where terrorists of the future will take root.”